vmware-tanzu/tanzu-dev-portal/content/practices/postmortem/index.md

    Tip: consider using [“five whys” method](https://en.wikipedia.org/wiki/Five_whys).
 Again, be sure to focus on root causes that are due to the process, not individual blame.
    {{< /callout >}}

-1. **Discuss the action items (15 mins)**
+1. **Discuss the action items (15 minutes)**

    Discuss with the team what actions we can take to solve the incident and avoid it in the future.
 Define the owner(s) of these actions.

-1. **Agreed on the postmortem owner(s) (4 mins)**
+1. **Agreed on the postmortem owner(s) (4 minutes)**

-   Decide as a team the post-mortem owner, whose responsibilities are to:
+   Decide as a team the postmortem owner, whose responsibilities are to:

-   - Create a post-mortem document for future reference that contains:
+   - Create a postmortem document for future reference that contains:
       - Overview of the incident
       - Action items to resolve the incident
       - [Root cause analysis](https://asq.org/quality-resources/root-cause-analysis)
    - Learnings and next steps to avoid the incident happening in the future
-   - Communicate with stakeholders regarding the status of the post-mortem
+   - Communicate with stakeholders regarding the status of the postmortem
    - Plan review meeting to make sure all action items in the postmortem meeting is done

 1. **Schedule the follow up (1 min)**

-   Agree with the team for a follow up post-mortem session to review the actions.
-The incident is not closed until all post-mortem actions are completed.
+   Agree with the team for a follow up postmortem session to review the actions.
+The incident is not closed until all postmortem actions are completed.

 ## Success/Expected Outcomes
 At the end of this exercise, the team will have a clear alignment of what the incident was and how it happened.
 Moreover, the team will have a set of plans to prevent or reduce the impact of the incident’s recurrence.